spacetelescope/drizzlepac/doc/source/mast_data_products/pipeline-astrometric-calibration-description.rst

-  * **radial_offset_check**: Ensures that the image alignment source magnitudes and astrometric catalog magnitudes have a pearsons correlation coefficient of greater than 0.5.
+  * **radial_offset_check**: Ensures that the image alignment source magnitudes and astrometric catalog magnitudes have a Pearsons correlation coefficient of greater than 0.5.